What is unique about SPNS?

 - Lunch Bunch is a child's hour of lunch and playtime while the parent attends the parent meeting.

 Lunch Bunch is supervised by a few parents who sign up to work that hour a week.

 Does being a Lunch Bunch supervisor have any benefit?

-- Yes, parents who choose to work one Lunch Bunch hour a week receive a monthly tuition discount.
+- Yes, parents who choose to work one Lunch Bunch hour a week receive a monthly discount on tuition.
 Only a limited number of Lunch Bunch supervisor slots are available each year and are first come, first served, sign up is at registration.

 Who provides school snacks & lunches?

 All snacks and lunches are provided by parents.

 Class snacks are provided by the parent assigned to kitchen duty.
 A standard snack consists of crackers, fruit and cheese.
 Kitchen duty comes around for a parent roughly every 8-12 weeks depending on the class.

 The parent assigned to kitchen duty also provides a light lunch for the working parents which is enjoyed during parent ed.
 This meal often consists of a hearty salad.

 Parents provide their own child with a lunch for Lunch Bunch.